eBay/ebayui-core/src/components/ebay-notice/README.md

 The `<ebay-notice>` is a tag used to create a custom-designed notice element.
 The notice can be single or multi-line but each line should be wrapped inside a `<p>` tag.

+In case of dismissible notice if the parent of `<ebay-notice>` wants to close it, the property `hidden` can be used to change the state of the widget (other than the dismiss button provided).

 ## ebay-notice Usage

 ```marko